Musculoskeletal Disorders (MSDs)

 Construction workers are at a higher risk of musculoskeletal disorders (MSDs) due to tasks that are often repetitive and done in awkward positions.
 MSDs are a leading cause of missed work and have significant impact on workers’ day-to-day lives, including those with MSDs having higher opioid use compared to those without.

-This interactive dashboard examines MSDs in construction by year and major subsector.
-The dashboard-level filter, Year, updates the charts and the bolded and underlined key findings.
+This interactive dashboard examines MSDs resulting in days away from work (DAFW) in construction by year and major subsector.
+The dashboard-level filter, Year, updates the charts and the bold and underlined key findings.

 About the Data